modifiableltd/sims-anti-crash/README.md

 - Navigate to the `Compatibility` tab
 - Check `Run this program as an administrator`
 - Click `OK`
+- This should complete the install process

+**NOTE: Some Antivirus software(s)/Windows Defender may flag the executable as malware, if this is the case, mark it as afe through your specific anti-viruses control panel, or, failing that, run the unwrapped `Sims Anti-Crash.bat` file instead (as an administrator)**

 # Usage
 - Run Sims Anti-Crash **before** launching The Sims 4